Locality and Availability of Array Codes Constructed from Subspaces: Introduction

 The rest of this paper is organized as follows.
 Preliminaries are given in Section~\ref{sec:pre}.
-Our subspace approach, constructions of codes, and analysis of their locality and availability, are presented in Section~\ref{sec:subspace}.
-We first describe a generalization of the simplex code in Section \ref{sec:simplex}, and then extend this approach with further codes and their duals in Section \ref{sec:subspacemore}.
+Our subspace approach, constructions of codes, and analysis of their locality and availability, are presented in Section~\ref{sec:subspaces}.
+We conclude in Section~\ref{sec:conc} with a short discussion and some open problems.